-Recommendations for Ammunition Storage and Handling
+Recommendations for Ammunition Safety

 These recommendations have been prepared by ZQI Ammunition, based upon currently available information.
 They are provided to you as a courtesy and in the interest of furthering safety.
 These recommendations are not comprehensive, nor do they modify or replace recommendations, standards, or regulations made by legal authorities or manufacturers.
 ZQI AMMUNITION EXPRESSLY DISCLAIMS ANY LIABILITY, OBLIGATION, OR WARRANTY RELATED TO THE INFORMATION SET FORTH IN THESE RECOMMENDATIONS.

 SAFE AND PROPER HANDLING AND STORAGE OF AMMUNITION